Closing the U.S. gender wage gap requires understanding its heterogeneity: Supplementary Materials and Methods

 The proposed model captures the heterogeneity of the gender gap in the function $\beta(x_i)$.
 We interpret a negative $\beta(x_i)$ as the approximate gender wage gap experienced by a woman with characteristics $x_i$ on average.
-Hence, a woman in the subgroup of individuals with characteristics $x_i$ earns approximately $\beta(x_i) \cdot 100\%$ less than a male employee in the same subgroup, i.e., a man with the same educational attainment, working in the same industry and occupation, and so on.
+Hence, a woman in the subgroup of individuals with characteristics $x_i$ earns approximately $\beta(x_i) \cdot 100\%$ less than a male employee in the same subgroup, in other words a man with the same educational attainment, working in the same industry and occupation, and so on.

 We are not only interested in estimating the gender pay gap for every woman in the sample, but also in assessing the determinants of the wage gap.
-In a linear specification including a constant, $\beta(x_i)= x_i' \beta$, the $j$th component of $\beta$, $\beta_j$, indicates how the wage gap changes (marginal effect) for a woman differing only with regard to this variable.
+In a linear specification including a constant, $\beta(x_i)= x_i'\beta$, the $j$th component of $\beta$, $\beta_j$, indicates the marginal change of the wage gap for a woman differing only with regard to this variable.
 In case a regressor is continuous, the gender gap change due to a marginal change in variable $x_j$ is ceteris paribus